springfall2008/batpred/README.md

 ### Balance Inverters

-CAUTION: This is experimental code - needs beta testing and debugging.
-Only use this if you want to help with the testing, please file github tickets for issues.

 When you have two or more inverters it's possible they get out of sync so they are at different charge levels or they start to cross-charge (one discharges into another).
 When enabled balance inverters tries to recover this situation by disabling either charging or discharging from one of the batteries until they re-align.